CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 AYS/OYS: works better with Clarey's writing, whose Y goes down more steeply, than for Callendar.
 (See Vowels, AY, says)

-FS, KS: See KS.
-S curves up to the left.
+FS, KS: S curves up to the left.
 This may work better with Clarey's writing style than the others.
+See F and K.

 MBS, MPS: See M.